jsommers/cbook/arraysstrings.rst

 7. Write a program that asks for two strings and prints whether the two strings are anagrams of each other.
 This is somewhat challenging to do given what has been covered in C thus far, but good practice!

+8. Write a simple "race-pace" calculator.
+Ask a user to type the race distance (in miles), and a string representing the time they want to finish the race in, using a format like "HH:MM:SS".
+Compute and return the pace per-mile required to achieve the finish time.
+A few notes and hints about this problem:

+    * You should accept the miles value as a floating point value.
+You can use the standard library function ``atof`` to convert a string to a floating point value.
+Any floating point variables can be declared as either ``float`` or ``double`` (just like Java).

+    * You can assume that the string entered by the user for finish time is *exactly* in the format "HH:MM:SS", for simplicity.
+Assume that if the user wants to finish in 31 minutes and 19 seconds, they type "00:31:19".

 .. rubric:: Footnotes